NHSDigital/eligibility-signposting-api-specification/sandbox/README.md

 To deploy the sandbox Docker image to AWS ECR, we use Proxygen CLI as follows:

-1. Run `make build-and-publish-sandbox-image` to build the sandbox image and publish to the docker ECR repo.
+1. Run `make build-and-publish-sandbox-image` to build the sandbox image and publish to the docker ECR repository.
 2. Run `make deploy-sandbox-spec` to build and publish the sandbox spec to the sandbox instance on APIM.